This article describes how to use the moderator dashboard.

 Choose what interactive tabs attendees see: Chat, Q&A, or the attendee list.
 Please note that as a moderator, you will always see all tabs, but an indication is shown on it when the tab is off for attendees

-- Get the presentation link for the beamer view.
+- Get the presentation link for the projector view.